sirkitree/sirkitree.github.com/_posts/2024-11-27-ai-coding-assistants.md

 ---
 layout: post
-title: "The No-BS Guide to AI-Powered Coding Assistants"
+title: 'The No-BS Guide to AI-Powered Coding Assistants'
-created: 1701251200
+date: '2024-11-27 14:00'
+comments: true
+published: true
+category: 'tech'
 permalink: /blog/ai-coding-assistants
-category: "tech"
+---

 If you haven't been sleeping under a rock for the past few years, you've probably heard the buzz about AI-powered coding tools.
 GitHub Copilot, Amazon CodeWhisperer, Anthropic Claude - these robo-devs are making waves and promising to revolutionize how we sling code.
 But are they really the game-changers they claim to be, or just overhyped toys?
 Let's cut through the noise and see what's <em>really</em> crackin'.